micmejia/bible-dump/NKJV/Romans/Rom 4.md

 because the law brings about wrath; for where there is no law _there is_ no transgression.

 ###### 16
-Therefore _it is_ of faith that _it might be_ according to grace, so that the promise might be [^d]sure to all the seed, not only to those who are of the law, but also to those who are of the faith of Abraham, who is the father of us all
+Therefore _it is_ of faith that _it might be_ according to grace, so that the promise might be sure to all the seed, not only to those who are of the law, but also to those who are of the faith of Abraham, who is the father of us all

 ###### 17
 (as it is written, "I have made you a father of many nations") in the presence of Him whom he believed--God, who gives life to the dead and calls those things which do not exist as though they did;